localthomas/WAMuP/README.md

 By default, [no type checking is done by parcel](https://parceljs.org/languages/typescript), but `npm run check` can be used as a manual substitute.

+Note that parcel performs [code splitting with shared bundles](https://parceljs.org/features/code-splitting/#shared-bundles) by default on production builds.
+This creates import errors (modules not found), because this project uses imports in WebWorker scripts and therefore requires that each worker file contains all the necessary code for execution.
+To disable shared bundles, the `package.json` configures the `@parcel/bundler-default` with size thresholds for single bundle files that are so big that no sharing should happen in practice.

 ### Available Scripts

 In the project directory, you can run:

+#### `npm run check`

+Run the TypeScript compiler and check for any errors.
+Can be started in watch mode via `npm run check -- --watch`.

 #### `npm run dev`